Skip navigation

 Associate Professor

-James completed a doctoral thesis on British social realist cinema in 2004 (University of Newcastle), and took up a lectureship in Film and Television Studies at Northumbria in 2006.
-His research has mostly been concerned with traditions of British film and television culture, particularly realist practices, contemporary cinema and popular television genres.
+I completed my doctoral thesis on British social realist cinema in 2004 (University of Newcastle), and took up a lectureship in Film and Television studies at Northumbria in 2006.

 • Please visit the Pure Research Information Portal for further information